dsccommunity/DscResource.Test/README.md

 gathered by the test from the path specified in the parameter `ModuleBase`.
 Default no files will be excluded from the test.

-##### ExcludeSourceFile

-Any path or part of a path that will be excluded from the list of files gathered by the test from the path specified in the parameter `SourcePath`.
-Default no files will be excluded from the test.

 ##### ModuleBase

 The path to the root of built module, e.g. `./output/FileSystemDsc/1.2.0`.